 “having shaved his head, they stabbed it with countless thorn points, and made the blood come horribly from the wounds they made…….. some of those present judged him to be fixed to a cross in mockery of the Lord’s Passion………..”

-After consultation with the local priest it was decided to bury the body on Easter Monday, two day hence; the position of the grave to be where the body was found.
-In the meantime, some curious folk came to look at the body, a few recognising William.
-The next day, being Easter Sunday, members of William’s family arrived to confirm, amongst other things, the identity of the body; one member was said to be a priest.
-The following day, with proper ceremony, William was buried.
 Beyond this, Thomas devotes most of his book not to the crime, but to the evidence for William’s sanctity, including mysterious lights seen around the body itself and miraculous cures affected on local devotees.
-Thomas admits that some of the clergy, notably the Prior, Elias, were opposed to the cult on the grounds that there was little evidence of William’s piety or martyrdom.
-Thomas actively promoted the claims by providing evidence of visions of William and miracles.
+Thomas admits that some of the clergy, notably the Prior Elias, were opposed to the cult on the grounds that there was little evidence of William’s piety or martyrdom.
+However, Thomas actively promoted the claims by providing evidence of visions of William and miracles.

 As part of this promotion, images of William, as a martyr, were created for some churches, generally in the vicinity of Norwich.
 A panel of painted oak, depicting both William and Agatha of Sicily, is in the collection of the Victoria and Albert Museum in London; William is shown holding a hammer and with three nails in his head.
 The panel was formerly part of a rood screen at the Norwich Church of St John Maddermarket.
 The screen was commissioned by Ralph Segrym who died in 1472, a merchant who became a Member of Parliament and Mayor of Norwich.
 Another rood screen in St Mary’s church, Worstead also depicts him holding nails.
 One in Loddon depicts William being crucified.

 As it was, William’s death was never satisfactorily solved and the local authorities would therefore not convict anyone, simply because there was no proof.
 There the matter apparently rested, that is until a Thomas of Monmouth came along, some six years later, and got caught up in the clergy’s idea of establishing a cult around the death of William with a motive which must have been partly pecuniary.
 It was William de Turbeville, Bishop of Norwich between 1146 and 74 who encouraged Thomas of Monmouth to write his book as a precursor to the church achieving its aim.
 It turned out to be an extensive hagiography work; Volume 7 being completed in 1173.
-Clearly, it was designed to deify the boy and to blame the Norwich Jews for what became Britain’s first ‘Blood Libel’.
-For those who would like a Googled explanation of Blood Libel, it comes from the idea that Jews use the blood of the murdered, usually Christian, children in Passover rituals to make bread – no more need be said!
+Clearly, it was designed to deify the boy and to blame the Norwich Jews for what became Britain’s first ‘Blood Libel’ – the idea that Jews use the blood of the murdered, usually Christian, children in Passover rituals to make bread – no more need be said!

 The horrific death of William of Norwich at the hands of an unknown became an appalling beginning for future propaganda exercises in many other parts of Britain and across Europe which used murdered children by unknowns, some of whom, as with William, became the subject of veneration.
 Proof of William’s veneration can be found in Norwich Cathedral, in a small chapel less than a stone’s throw from the choir stalls.
 It’s not an exciting place, wood lined and with a few chairs; seemingly out of place within the Cathedral’s splendour but comfortably near the tombs of old bishops.
 As someone said elsewhere, this is where the story starts to get really nasty.
 William is said to be buried here, after being moved several times in the church’s attempt to get William away from Thorpe Wood and nearer the high alter.
 The answer is all very simple; saints bring pilgrims and pilgrims bring money.